camunda/camunda-docs-manual/site/src/documents/api-references/bpmn20/10-tasks/40-script-task.html.md

 <scriptTask scriptFormat="python" camunda:resource="deployment://org/camunda/bpm/task.py"/>
 ```

-The resource path can also be specified as an expression which is evaluated on the invocation of the
+The resource path can also be specified as an expression which is evaluated on the invocation of the script task.
-script task.

 ```xml
 <scriptTask scriptFormat="python" camunda:resource="${scriptPath}"/>
 ```

+For more information, see the [camunda:resource](ref:#custom-extensions-camunda-extension-attributes-camundaresource) section of the [Custom Extensions](ref:#custom-extensions) chapter.

 ## Script results

-The return value of a script task can be assigned to an already existing or to a new process variable by specifying the process variable name as a literal value for the `camunda:resultVariable` attribute of a script task definition.
+The return value of a script task can be assigned to a previously existing or to a new process variable by specifying the process variable name as a literal value for the `camunda:resultVariable` attribute of a script task definition.
 Any existing value for a specific process variable will be overwritten by the result value of the script execution.
-When not specifying a result variable name, the script result value gets ignored.
+When a result variable name is not specified, the script result value gets ignored.

 ```xml
 <scriptTask id="theScriptTask" name="Execute script" scriptFormat="juel" camunda:resultVariable="myVar">